Jasmine-Energy/pools-contracts/README.md

 1. **Minting EATs**: `npx hardhat mint ADDRESS` Default network is localhost (aka running hardhat chain)
 2. **Listing Pools**: `npx hardhat pool:list`
 3. **Get Pool from Factory**: `npx hardhat pool:at` Get address of a pool from deployment index
-4. **Transfer 1155**: `npx hardhat transfer` Convenience utility to transfer EATs. *Tip:* EATs may be depositted into a pool via an 1155 transfer
+4. **Transfer 1155**: `npx hardhat transfer` Convenience utility to transfer EATs. *Tip:* EATs may be deposited into a pool via an 1155 transfer

 ## Linting